ryanplusplus/mach.lua/README.md

 mock.lua
 ========

-Simple mocking framework for Lua based on CppUMock and designed for readability.
+Simple mocking framework for Lua inspired by CppUMock and designed for readability.

 ## Mocking a Function